minarady1/wifi_for_industrial_robotics/README.md

   * Network Interface statistics capture using `cmd_logger`
   * Access Point scanning using `cmd_logger`

-For any questions, feel free to reach me at minarady@insa-lyon.fr
+For any questions, feel free to reach me at mina.rady@insa-lyon.fr